shinyingl/SelfDrivingCar-P3/README.md

 Here are five German traffic signs found from web search.
 All the images are pre-processed to 32 x 32 x 3.
 They are chosen in order to check if the model can clasify traffic signs with different shape, color, and text/ symbol representations.
+Below is some more elabrations on how the addiional images are chosen:

+- **01.jpg (Priority raod):** it is a less common color compared to most of the signs.
+There is also a relative strong line features in the background.
+It is used to check if the background will increase any interference.
+- 02.png (Yield): It is more like a base line as I expect this should be easier to identified as the backgournd is clean and sign feature is simple and clean.
+- **03.png (Ahead only):** In my early model with less prediction accuracy, the classifier is mixing it with the turn right ahead.
+I use this image as the output for "Visualizing the Neural Network" section.
+I noticed that because of the low resoution of the image, the old model will somehow recongize some noisy sigal on the right side of arrow head.
+That makes the image to be recongized as turn right ahead.
+The issues is gone after the precition accuracy is improved.
+- **04.png (Beware of ice/snow):** There is a complicated symble on the sign while the image resolution is low.
+It turnes out the model failed on this most of the time.
+I did quite a few runs with the same model, sometimes the model can get it right.
+I think how the model recongize the features is somewhat related to the training sequence since the onlyh thing different in each run should be just the training image sequence.
+- **05.jpg (Stop):** The background is noisy.

 ![pic5](READMEimage/pic5_NewImage.png)